gbarillot/blog/source/articles/2017-12-02-how-to-organize-your-vue-files-in-a-rails-5-1-project-using-webpack.html.markdown

 If you don't know what Vuex is, I would highly recommend to watch those [2](https://youtu.be/dkFWOsKrPAI) [videos](https://youtu.be/kRI4YLMjgHQ).
 So, yes, let's use Vuex to handle all AJAX calls, as well as all state loads and modifications.
 If components may be seen like "views + behaviour", you can see a store quite like "controller + model".
 Controller because it handles the requests, and Model because it is manipulating the Data.
 Ok, ok, I know it's silly to try translating 1:1 Rails MVC to Vue, but if it may help you to understand how it globally works, let's see it this way to get started.

 Ok, so, what's in a Store?
 Basically: [this](https://github.com/gbarillot/rails-vue-demo-app/blob/master/app/javascript/packs/vuex/stores/musician_store.js).
-Aside from the obvious actions + mutations, you will notice I added 2 extra mutations: progress and errors.
-This lead us directly to the next section:
+Aside from the obvious actions and mutations, you will sometime notice 2 extra mutations: [progress and errors](https://github.com/gbarillot/rails-vue-demo-app/blob/master/app/javascript/packs/admin/vuex/stores/musician_store.js) when I use forms.
+This leads us directly to the next section:

 #### 3.8 User interaction